ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset-v2/README.md

 # Mpox Skin Lesion Dataset Version 2.0 (MSLD v2.0)
 ## Expanded Mpox Skin Lesion Dataset: 6 Distinct Classes for Robust Classification Benchmarking
+In this repo, you will find the recent updates, code releases, and errata of our previously released ["Moneypox Skin Lesion Dataset (MSLD)"](https://www.kaggle.com/datasets/nafin59/monkeypox-skin-lesion-dataset).
+Since the updated version has been verified by a dermatologist, watch this repo!

 ![License](https://github.com/ShamsNafisaAli/Monkeypox-Skin-Lesion-Dataset/blob/main/Assests/cc.png)